waschmittel/springentityprovider/README.md

 # Example

-You can find a complete example project here (link).
+You can find a complete [example project here](https://github.com/waschmittel/springentityprovider-demo).

 ## Entity